aosabook/500lines/contingent/chapter.rst

     ...     title, body = parse(filename)
     ...     return title

+  ..
+TODO: something is wrong with the next paragraph; looks like a bad
+  .. edit

   This task nicely illustrates the separation of responsibilities between the parts of a document processing system: